-Personnel may experience a critical incident and traumatic stress during the line of duty.
-A critical incident is any unexpected, traumatic event that affects an individual's feelings of personal safety, their ability to perform daily activities and their ability to concentrate on their normal job duties.
-Simply put, a critical incident is a traumatic event (or perceived life-threatening event) that has sufficient power to overwhelm an individual's ability to cope.
+A critical incident is not defined by the incident itself; it is defined by individuals and/or an organization's reaction to what occurred.
+A critical incident is any unexpected, traumatic event that affects an individual's feelings of personal safety, their ability to perform daily activities, and their ability to concentrate on their normal job duties.
 Critical incidents may also occur outside of work and still impact large numbers of employees.
 A critical incident is not defined by the event itself, but by the reaction that an organization, employee, community, or family has to the event.